Health Equity

 Team Engagement

-Our Diversity, Equity and Inclusion efforts are woven into the fabric of everything we do.
+Our Workforce Engagement efforts are woven into the fabric of everything we do.
 In alignment with our aim to create an inclusive culture where everyone is treated with respect and dignity, our employees are engaged through our business resource groups (BRGs) with the executive sponsorship from our senior leaders.
 Generally, BRGs can provide support for colleagues, promote career advancement, and enhance cultural sensitivity in the work environment.
 But, at Robert Wood Johnson University Hospital, they have proven to be so much more.
 These efforts empower our employees, enrich the patient experience, and engage the communities we serve, supporting RWJUH’s efforts to eliminate health disparities.

 Community Impact

 As an organization, we acknowledge the importance of engaging our community to best understand their needs.
 In collaboration with the RWJUH Community Health Promotions team, we are engaging members of our community through a Health Equity Advisory Council to gain insights on how we may best serve our community.
 To support our community engagement efforts, we ensure representation and direct feedback from community leaders through our advisory councils, community events, and growing community relationships.
-In alignment with our core mission to hire local, invest local, and buy local, we are working with internal and external stakeholders to adopt a comprehensive supplier diversity model that is reflective of our community.
+In alignment with our core mission to hire local, invest local, and buy local, we are working with internal and external stakeholders to adopt a comprehensive supplier model that is reflective of our community.

 Patient Stories